Dateline: Dubai, United Arab Emirates

-While the E-2 is a non-immigrant visa (which means you’ll never get a passport or Green Card), in some cases, you may end up being taxed on your worldwide income anyway if you exceed the Substantial Presence Test.
+While it is a non-immigrant visa (which means you’ll never get a passport or Green Card, so only your US income will be taxed), in some cases, you may end up being taxed on your worldwide income anyway if you exceed the Substantial Presence Test.

 What Are E-2 Countries?

 In order to apply for an E-2 visa, you must hold citizenship in a country that has signed an E-2 Treaty with the US, also known as a commerce and navigation treaty.

 Plenty of these countries have programs that will lead to citizenship, whether it is through citizenship by investment (CBI), residence by investment, citizenship by descent, marriage, or some other means.

 But when it comes to the E-2 visa, not all citizenship programs are created equal.

 Each of these countries has signed different agreements with the US, so the amount of time you can stay on an E-2 visa varies by country.
 Whether or not you can renew your visa and how many times you can do so will also differ.

 For example, one of the strongest options is a Grenada passport, which would allow you to stay in the US for five years under the E-2 visa.
 It would also grant you the opportunity to renew as many times as you’d like.

 Theoretically, as an American, you could get citizenship by investment in Grenada within a few months and then renounce your US citizenship as a Grenadian citizen.
 You would then be able to apply for an E-2 visa, which would allow you to conduct your business interests in the US indefinitely while avoiding paying US income tax on your worldwide income.